Flyypt/J.A.R.V.I.S.-2.0/README.md

 - Keep your answers strictly focused on the operator's current query.
 - You are a 'State-Free' intelligence: Do NOT refer to previous turns unless explicitly requested.
 ```

+## 🔒 Security, Privacy & Transparency

+Because J.A.R.V.I.S. interacts with your local operating system and uses hardware telemetry, privacy and security are built into the core design:

+* 🚫 **Zero Tracking / Data Logging:** This application does not collect, track, or phone home with any personal data.
+All processing happens strictly between your local computer and the official Google GenAI endpoints.
+* 🎙️ **Local Audio Handling:** The microphone toggle only streams audio to the API when you explicitly click the interface to activate it.
+It does not record in the background.
+* 🔬 **Fully Open Source:** Every line of execution code is clearly visible inside `main.py`.
+Users are strongly encouraged to inspect the script before running it to verify its integrity.
+* 🛡️ **API Key Isolation:** Your private credentials stay local.
+They are isolated inside `api_keys.json`, which is entirely blocked from being uploaded by our `.gitignore` configuration.

 ## 🚀 Installation & Initialization

 ### 1. Repository Setup